-Laser skin treatments are a remarkable advancement in medical technology that can be used to treat and correct a range of different skin conditions.
-From acne scars to wrinkles, fine lines, and hyperpigmentation, lasers are some of the most effective skin care solutions available today.
+Laser skin treatments are an advancement in medical technology that can be used to treat and correct a range of different skin conditions.
+From acne scars to wrinkles, fine lines, and hyperpigmentation, lasers are some very effective skin care solutions available today.

 1. Laser skin treatment is painful